jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Gort's app calculates that the trip took 24 hours.
 But the client is upset again, the driver says the trip took 25 hours.
 Gort finds that the origin and destination are in the the same Time Zone, and is confused, if the driver never crossed a Time Zone, why is this answer wrong?

-It's wrong, because Daylight Saving Time ended on November 1, 2020, and everyone in America/Chicago Time Zone rolled back their clocks 1 hour, adding that hour overnight.
+It's wrong, because Daylight Saving time ended on November 1, 2020, and everyone in America/Chicago Time Zone rolled back their clocks 1 hour, adding that hour overnight.

 Thus the driver is correct, the time between "2020-10-31 08:00" and "2020-11-01 08:00" is 25 hours, in the America/Chicago Time Zone.